ros-navigation/navigation2/nav2_collision_monitor/README.md

 * **Stop model**: Define a zone and a point threshold.
 If more that `N` obstacle points appear inside this area, stop the robot until the obstacles will disappear.
 * **Slowdown model**: Define a zone around the robot and slow the maximum speed for a `%S` percent, if more than `N` points will appear inside the area.
-* **Limit model**: Define a zone around the robot and clamp the maximum speed below a fixed value, if more than `N` points will appear inside the area.
 * **Approach model**: Using the current robot speed, estimate the time to collision to sensor data.
 If the time is less than `M` seconds (0.5, 2, 5, etc...), the robot will slow such that it is now at least `M` seconds to collision.
 The effect here would be to keep the robot always `M` seconds from any collision.

 The zones around the robot can take the following shapes:

-* Arbitrary user-defined polygon relative to the robot base frame, which can be static in a configuration file or dynamically changing via a topic interface.
+* Arbitrary user-defined polygon relative to the robot base frame.
+* Circle: is made for the best performance and could be used in the cases where the zone or robot could be approximated by round shape.
 * Robot footprint polygon, which is used in the approach behavior model only.
-Will use the static user-defined polygon or the footprint topic to allow it to be dynamically adjusted over time.
+Will use the footprint topic to allow it to be dynamically adjusted over time.
-* Circle: is made for the best performance and could be used in the cases where the zone or robot footprint could be approximated by round shape.

 The data may be obtained from different data sources: